 - Service-specific overlay: This type of overlay would only affect services, which have numbers that customers do not usually dial.
 Examples of such services are data lines used for credit card approval, automatic teller machines, unified messaging services, vehicle response systems such as OnStar and “pay-at-the-pump” services.
 Numbers like these could all be assigned to the service-specific overlay area code and not affect the customers’ dialing patterns in the underlying area code.
 (This option is newly allowed by the FCC and is not yet in place in Ohio.)

-Under PUCO and NANPA guidelines, an area code relief case must be initiated at least 24-36 months prior to projected exhaust of an area code.
+Under PUCO and NANPA guidelines, an area code relief case must be initiated within 36 months prior to projected exhaust of an area code.
 NANPA convenes a planning team to develop all viable options for area code relief.
-The planning team is required to solicit input from affected communities, and submit all proposed options to the Commission.
-After submission of options to the PUCO, public hearings may be held in affected areas to ensure additional public input.
-The Commission must issue an order adopting an area code plan after the planning team presents options.
-Any plan adopted by the Commission will include, whenever possible, no less than a six-month permissive dialing period prior to mandatory use of a new area code or dialing pattern.
+The planning team is required to solicit input from interested members of the telecommunications industry within the affected area code to reach a consensus on an option for area code relief.
+After a consensus is reached, the NANPA will submit a petition, on behalf of the telecommunications industry, which request that the Commission approve the relief alternative chosen by the telecommunications industry.
+After the petition is filed, the Commission may hold public hearings in the affected areas or issue an entry to solicit comments and reply comments from the public.
+The Commission must issue an order adopting an area code exhaust plan after NANPA files a petition.
+Any area code exhaust plan adopted by the Commission will include, whenever possible, no less than a six-month permissive dialing period prior to mandatory use of a new area code or dialing pattern.

 Are there any areas in Ohio that have area code overlays?